guillec/api_problem/README.md

     args = optional values

 ## Usage in Rails
-Api::Problem provides a Railtie that registers the proper MIME types with Rails:
+ApiProblem provides a Railtie that registers the proper MIME types with Rails:
 - application/api-problem+json
 - application/api-problem+xml